oscarvantol/AzAutoNumber/README.md

   }
 }
 ```
-### Support
-Support this proejct and me via [paypal](https://paypal.me/alibahraminezhad)

 ## Credits
 Most of the credits of this library goes to [Tatham Oddie](https://tatham.blog/2011/07/14/released-snowmaker-a-unique-id-generator-for-azure-or-any-other-cloud-hosting-environment/) for making SnowMaker.
-I forked his work and made lots of change to make it available on .NET Standard (2.0 and 2.1).
-SnowMaker is out-dated and is using very old version of Azure Packages.
+In this post https://itnext.io/generate-auto-increment-id-on-azure-62cc962b6fa6 Ali Bahraminezhad explained how he forked his work and made lots of change to make it available on .NET Standard (2.0 and 2.1).
+SnowMaker is out-dated and was using very old version of Azure Packages.

+Ali archived the repo and the nuget package.
+Now I'm forking his work and making it available for .NET 6.0 and beyond as long as I have a dependency on it myself.